 Our Rich History

-Founded in 1897 in Washington, D.C.
-NLAPW is the oldest multi-discipline arts organization for women in the United States.
-The National League of American Pen Women was founded as an alternative to the (then) all-male National Press Club.
+Founded in 1897 in Washington, D.C., The National League of American Pen Women (NLAPW) is the oldest multi-discipline arts organization for women in the United States.
+It was founded as an alternative to the (then) all-male National Press Club.
 Realizing a need for an organization that would include women of the press, Marian Longfellow O’Donoghue, niece of Henry Wadsworth Longfellow, decided to create such an organization.

 SOURCE: https://www.sarasotapenwomen.org/history